 - Find a Deck.

 The first consideration when you start your path to learning tarot should be to find a deck of cards that feel right for you.
-There are so many packs available today in all different shapes and sizes and this chore might be harder than it first appears.
+There are so many packs available today in all different shapes and sizes and this job might be harder than it first appears.
 Most of my students usually start on the standard deck and then when they become the proficient they can learn or use other packs including the oracles.
-The Radiant Rider / Waite pack is the one I recommend to people, as it has more vibrant colours to work with in your readings.
+The Radiant brand of Rider / Waite pack is the one I recommend to people, as it has more vibrant colours to work with in your readings.
 I strongly believe that you should pick your own pack of cards, because at the end of the day you will be the one using them.
 In the old days it was believed that the pack should have been picked by someone else and given to you.
-If memory reminds me, most Christmas’s when people will choose presents that they think you will like but next day you’re taking it back to the store for swap or credit.
+If memory serves me, most Christmas’s when other people choose presents for us that they think you will like but next day you’re taking it back to the store for swap or credit.
 So listen to yourself and be guided by the pack that feel comfortable for you.

 - Practice makes Perfect.